telemetryjet/telemetryjet-docs/README.md

 # TelemetryJet Documentation

 This repository contains code and content for the TelemetryJet documentation website.
-The master branch of the repository is automatically deployed to https://docs.telemetryjet.com/ via Netlify.
+The latest documentation is automatically deployed to https://docs.telemetryjet.com/ via Netlify.

+If you are looking for the TelemetryJet Documentation, please see the [Documentation Site](https://docs.telemetryjet.com/).

 ## How to Contribute